“I want to see, Reed, but not see.”

 Harvard Square Cinema specialized in $2 double features.
 Sometimes even $1.25 double features, which was cheap for a movie, even then.
 The double features were always interesting—in the way peanut butter and dill pickles on toast is interesting.
 A movie by Fellini and a movie starring John Wayne might be a double feature.
 Or A Thousand Clowns and The Battle of the Bulge.
 Or The Robe and a James Bond movie.
 Or a Jerry Lewis movie and something lovely and soft, something like David and Lisa.

-The night Reed and Sandy were there together alone and began a conversation that has over 20 years—the double feature was Elvira Madigan, which was Reed’s favorite movie for years, and The Magus, which Reed has never understood.
+The night Reed and Sandy were there together alone and began a conversation that has continued for over 20 years—the double feature was Elvira Madigan, which was Reed’s favorite movie for years, and The Magus, which Reed has never understood.
 Anthony Quinn was in The Magus.
 He is the most confusing thing about the movie for Reed.

 After the movie, Reed was in Brighams’, and ice-cream place near the Cinema, talking with the little Freak who looked like Harpo Marx, only with black hair.
 The Freak was telling Reed how Hubert Humphrey was going to be President and how hard, how really hard, it was to find good grass anymore.
 The two things seemed to go together for him.
 “Nixon is a crook,” he said, shaking his head.
 Then he looked Reed in the eye and said, “Do you have any grass?
 Any really good grass?”